-There are no specific criteria dictating who should be screened for Barrett’s esophagus.
-However, the condition is more prevalent in men, especially Caucasian men, than in women and appears to have a correlation with central obesity.
+The condition is more prevalent in men, especially Caucasian men, than in women and appears to have a correlation with central obesity.
 Long-term GERD or persistent heartburn, hiatal hernia and being over the age of 50 are also potential risk factors.
 The American Gastroenterological Association recommends that people with a combination of these factors be screened as a precaution.

 How do doctors test for it?